sdiehl/wiwinwlh/slideshow.md

 Type Families
 -------------

-Type famiiles allows us to write families functions in the type domain which take types as arguments which can yield either types or values indexed on their type arguments.
+Type families allows us to write functions in the type domain which take types as arguments which can yield either types or values indexed on their arguments which are evaluated at compile-time in during typechecking.
 Type families come in two varieties: **data families** and **type synonym families**.

 * "type family" are named function on types
 * "data family" are type-indexed data types